jgedri/sorcery-notes/Part One/places.md

 # Dhumpus
     West of Kris. lies Dhumpus.
 Along the way you'll encounter a Ratbear, which you can avoid by casting LAW for 3 stamina.
 ## Explore the Village
 Here you'll find a marketplace with a sword for sale(!)
 Might want to save a few coins.
+Also, you can get work digging a latrine (3 coins), but this forces you to leave town afterwards.